muiriswoulfe/NuGet-Transitive-Dependency-Finder/README.md

   dependencies.
 - [`NuGetTransitiveDependencyFinder.ConsoleApp`][codeconsoleapp].
 This project
-  runs the NuGet transitive dependency finder logic against a specified .NET solution or project.
+  runs the NuGet transitive dependency finder logic against a specified .NET project or solution.
 It is expected to be the standard mechanism through which consumers use the NuGet Transitive Dependency Finder.

 It is not always possible to remove all transitive dependencies.
 Some transitive